Take the time to properly plan and prepare your rose garden and it will reward you with rich, sumptuous blooms year after year.

 Roses prefer a rich, well-drained soil that is slightly acidic (pH between 6.0 – 6.5).
 They like plenty of water and sun — at least eight to 10 hours — and grow best when protected from harsh wind and cold.

-So, when planning your rose garden, look for spots that receive plenty of sun.
+So, when starting a rose garden, look for spots that receive plenty of sun.
 If you have a choice between morning or afternoon sun, select morning.
 (Morning sun evaporates dew quickly – keeping leaves dry and fungal diseases at bay.)
 Note when the shade comes around and for how long.
 Really get a feel for the amount of sunlight the area receives and the type of soil it has.
 Roses are very tolerant of different soil conditions, but will thrive in garden soil that is improved with ample amounts of organic matter, such as compost, peat moss or aged animal manures.
+Learn How to Prepare Garden Soil here.

 While it’s awfully tempting to rush out and begin planting right away, it’s a good idea to take a moment and plan your attack.
 Spend some time sketching out what will go where, and avoid growing roses under gutters or eaves where falling snow or ice can damage tender canes.
 If you’re interested, Martha Stewart gives her version of the ultimate rose garden here.

 Also, figure out how you will water your roses.
 Is the spot with the most light close to water?
 Or will you have to lug it?
 Are sprinklers a possibility?
-You may have to install underground drip or a sprinkler system to ensure your roses are healthy (see Drip Irrigation for Home Gardens).
+You may have to install underground drip irrigation or a sprinkler system to ensure your roses are healthy (see Drip Irrigation for Home Gardens – PDF).
 Healthy roses means plants that will bloom repeatedly.

 Roses will survive with a minimum amount of water, but will flourish when grown in well-draining soils with ample amounts of moisture.
 Most importantly water slowly and deeply.
 A schedule of two deep waterings per week is far better than several light waterings, which will encourage shallow roots that are easily damaged and cannot adequately anchor the plant.
 To learn more about watering roses click here.